 While the aging process is still not understood entirely, researchers have found that free radicals contribute to it.
 Free radicals are molecules with unpaired electrons.
 That makes them unstable and allows them to react with other molecules very easily.
 Some of these reactions are detrimental to overall health, while others are related to what we know as the aging process.
 Free radicals are also a major contributor to oxidative stress in the body, which leads to a variety of damage and negative health outcomes.

-Tamanu oil for face contains antioxidants, so using it regularly can help your skin stay healthy and youthful.
+Anti-aging creams containing tamanu oil have antioxidants, so using them regularly can help your skin stay healthy and youthful.
 While it may not be the mythical Fountain of Youth, it does have anti-aging properties that are backed up by science.

 Makes Your Skin Glow